-The core mechanism in the ASCOS method is the development of a justification by adapting, linking or establishing new approval approaches using Safety argument.
+The core mechanism in the ASCOS Approval Method is the development of a justification by adapting, linking or establishing new approval approaches using Safety argument.
 The justification considers all aspects of the TAS and its environment affected by the change.